lmfit/uncertainties/doc/user_guide.rst

 Printing
 ========

 Numbers with uncertainties can be printed conveniently.
-The **precisions** of the nominal value and of the uncertainty **match** by default:
+The nominal value and the uncertainty have the **same precision** by default:

 >>> print x
 0.200+/-0.010